HTTPArchive/httparchive.org/docs/guided_tour_summary_pages.md

 ![example results](./images/guided_tour_summary_pages-numDomains_requests_graph.jpg)

 Let's step back and look at another example.
 In the `summary_pages` table, there are columns named `num_scripts_sync` and `num_scripts_async`, which indicate the number of async and sync scripts per page.
-We can run a simple query using the techniques you learned above to see how they related to each other.
+We can run a simple query using the techniques you learned above to see how they relate to each other.

 ```
 SELECT num_scripts_async, num_scripts_sync, COUNT(*) pages